ABOUT ACA CONNECTS

-Across this country, small and rural markets participate in the digital revolution by receiving video, broadband, and phone services from nearly 800 small and medium-sized independent operators represented by the American Cable Association.
+Across this country, small and rural markets participate in the digital revolution by receiving video, broadband, and phone services from nearly 800 small and medium-sized independent operators represented by America's Communications Association.

-ACA's members -- cable, phone, and fiber-to-the-home operators and municipalities -- deliver affordable basic and advanced services to nearly 7 million households and businesses.
-ACA members operate in every state, offering high-definition television, next generation Internet access, and digital phone service.
+ACA Connects members -- cable, phone, and fiber-to-the-home operators and municipalities -- deliver affordable basic and advanced services to nearly 11 million households and businesses.
+ACA Connects members operate in every state, offering high-definition television, next generation Internet access, and digital phone service.
 Access to advanced communications is not a luxury but a critical necessity for consumers and companies, schools and hospitals.
-America's economic prosperity in smaller markets and rural areas depends on the growth and success of ACA members, who believe a connected nation, is a united nation.
+America's economic prosperity in smaller markets and rural areas depends on the growth and success of ACA Connects members, who believe a connected nation, is a united nation.

 MORE THAN 750 MEMBERS